 On August 25, 2020, Jason W. eagerly rang the victory bell to mark the completion of his tonsil cancer treatment.
 In doing so, he became the 500th patient to complete treatment at Nashville’s only proton therapy center, reminding us all that cancer and cancer treatment do not delay during a global pandemic.

 CHOOSING PROTON THERAPY FOR TONSIL CANCER

 When Jason was told he would need radiation therapy as part of his tonsil cancer treatment plan, he consulted multiple physicians to discuss his options.
 Those included traditional x-ray radiation and proton therapy.

 “The reason I chose proton therapy is because what they explained to me about traditional radiation and proton therapy were two different animals,” said Jason.
 “Proton therapy is a lot less invasive, a lot more precise, and didn’t require an exit point.
 It doesn’t take a rocket scientist to make that decision.”

-Dr. Josh Mondschein, a Radiation Oncologist at Provision CARES Proton Therapy Nashville, oversaw Jason’s treatment, which focused on destroying the cancer cells and minimizing side effects by avoiding unnecessary radiation exposure to critical structures in the head, neck and throat.
+Jason’s treatment was focused on destroying the cancer cells and minimizing side effects by avoiding unnecessary radiation exposure to critical structures in the head, neck and throat.

 Proton therapy can be an ideal treatment for many head, neck, and oral cancers, including tonsil cancer.
 Its ability to precisely target the tumor can help patients maintain better nutritional health by improving their ability to swallow and reducing the risk of needing a feeding tube.